marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

   <figcaption>Big rock near Pacheco Camp.</figcaption>
 </figure>

-When I got to the camp, I realized that camp didn't mean camping area.
+When I got to the camp, I realized that camp didn't mean campsite.
 It was a dilapidated old hunting camp with a handful of old buildings that looked like they'll fall over any minute.

 <figure>
   <img src="pacheco-camp.jpg" alt="Pacheco Camp.">